its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

 # Boat Eye

 Setting up boat eye on Linux is not as easy as it is on Windows.
 You might see some super weird behaviour while using it just because X11 handles mouse movement much different than Windows.

-Make sure to follow instructions as closely as possible but if you do get any errors, make sure to post an issue [here](https://github.com/its-saanvi/linux-mcsr/issues) and I'll try and fix/debug the issue as far as possible.
+Make sure to follow instructions as closely as possible.

-The instructions given below will guide you through the procedure to setup boat eye on Linux.

 # Flagged WMs

-- There are quite many window managers that this setup would never work on.
-Here, we will just list all of them that I found people report about.
+- There are some window managers that have trouble with out-of-bounds window resizing, or just window resizing in general:
   - muffin (Linux Mint/Cinnamon Desktop Environment)
   - xfwm (XFCE Desktop Environment)
   - mutter (Gnome Desktop Environment)
   - kwin (KDE Desktop Environment)
-- More will be added to this list as errors are reported.
+- Before switching desktop environments/window managers, check if initially resizing the game window out of monitor bounds works for you.
+Set the `play_res` and each `alt_res` option in your resetti config to be 1 pixel larger than your monitor's bounds in either dimension.

 # i3
-i3 is a WM that has been tested a lot and it works very well with Fedora and all the tools.
-If you haven't setup i3 yet, you can do so in the **Setting up i3** section of this guide.
+i3 is an X11 WM that has been tested a lot and it works very well with Fedora and all the tools.
+You can set it up in [this](i3.html) section of the guide.

 # Setting up mouse drivers